 Every auto accident is a serious matter.
-But a side impact collision poses special risks to vehicle occupants.
-Sorting out the consequences of these accidents usually takes the help of highly qualified side impact collision lawyers.
+But a side impact collision poses unique risks to vehicle occupants.
+Sorting out the consequences of these accidents usually takes the help of highly qualified side-impact collision lawyers.

-Explore the typical causes of side impact collisions and the special dangers posed by these accidents and the types of injuries they can inflict.
+Explore the typical causes of side-impact collisions, the unique dangers these accidents pose, and the types of injuries they can inflict.

 - A sideswipe: When one vehicle strikes the side of the vehicle next to it.
-This most commonly occurs on multilane roads, in which vehicles travel side-by-side in the same direction.
+This most commonly occurs on multilane roads, where vehicles travel side-by-side in the same direction.

 Modern automobiles are equipped with multiple safety devices.
 Examples include seatbelts, airbags, shatterproof windshields, and antilock brakes.

 These innovations have saved many thousands of lives over the years.
 But they offer only limited protection when it comes to side-impact collisions.
 Here’s why:

 - Less space: The only things separating side impact victims from the oncoming automobile are a few thin layers of metal, plastic, and glass (and possibly an airbag).
 This leaves precious little room to safeguard against serious injuries.

 - More vulnerability: The unique trajectory of a side impact collision exposes not only the rib cage but the heart, lungs, and other internal organs to severe trauma.